Sarah Dodd, Nutritional Therapist, DipNT (CNM) mNNA

-After 3 years of study of the human body and nutrition, at the College of Naturopathic Medicine (CNM) in London, I qualified as a Nutritional Therapist in 2010.
-Seeing a variety of clients inspires me to keep learning, and I regularly attend tutorials to keep my knowledge up to date, as part of my Continuous Professional Development.
+After 3 years of study of anatomy, physiology and nutrition, at the College of Naturopathic Medicine (CNM) in London, I qualified as a Nutritional Therapist in 2010.
+Seeing a variety of clients inspires me to keep learning, and I regularly attend lectures and tutorials to keep my knowledge up to date, as part of my Continuous Professional Development.
 I am also a member of the Naturopathic Nutrition Association (NNA).
 The NNA is the professional body for Naturopathic Nutritional Therapists, whose function is to assist its members in attaining the highest educational and professional standards for NNT’s.

 Anything and everything clients tell me is completely confidential.
 I don’t judge and I don’t embarrass easily.

-In addition to being a nutritional therapist, I am a parent of food allergic children, so I truly understand creating diets with certain limitations; I also understand the pressures of working in a stressful, corporate environment which gives me a certain amount of insight.
+In addition to being a nutritional therapist, I am a parent of food allergic children, so I truly understand creating healthy diets with limitations.
+I also understand the pressures of working in a stressful, corporate environment which gives me a certain amount of insight.
 So if you’d like to see how proper nutrition can support your health, or you’d just like a nutrition MOT, please book an appointment to see me at Studio 180 in Letchworth.